complight/presentation_learned_display_radiance_field_with_lensless_cameras/slides.md

 </div>

 <!--
 👆Displays are everywhere in our daily life, from 👆 computers to smart phones.
-In recent years, we are also exposed to the virtual imagery with 👆 both AR and VR headsets👆
+In recent years, we are also exposed to the virtual imagery with rise of 👆 both AR and VR headsets👆
 -->

 ---